 Accessing GradeBook Details

-At any time, you can edit a Gradebook.
+At any time, you can edit, revise, or delete a Gradebook.

-3. Click Details to modify or delete your GradeBook.
+2. Click Details to modify or delete your GradeBook.
+You will enter the Details page of the Gradebook.
 Note: If you are looking to delete a gradebook- if it is shared with other users, you cannot delete it until you unshare it!

-4. To make your Gradebook not visible in the Parent Portal, simply click on the Yes under 'Show in Parent Portal.'
+3. To hide your Gradebook from the Student/Parent Portal, simply click on the Yes under 'Show in Parent Portal.'
 It will then turn to No.